 Cole Mackenzie is a shy boy.
 He’s tall and good-looking, but not very ‘macho’.
 The other boys bully him mercilessly and even his teacher has a problem with his gentleness (pot calling kettle black).
-In the end, Cole leaves school and lives with Diana’s aunt in Charlottetown, where he can work with his clay models as much as he wants.
+In the end, Cole leaves school and lives with Diana’s great aunt in Charlottetown, where he can work with his clay models as much as he wants.

-And Diana’s aunt is also gay, having just lost the love of her life, so they become family.
+And Diana’s great aunt is also gay, having just lost the love of her life, so they become family.

 Early Feminist Teacher